daleonpz/baremetallics/_posts/programming/2020-10-24-remove-eclipse-dependency.md

 That's why in this tutorial I used Rakefile.
 It's easy to use and uses Ruby's engine.

 As you could see.
-Writing rakefiles are easy to write and read.
+Rakefiles are easy to write and read.

 In a future post.
 You'll learn how to integrate your rakefile with docker and gitlab.
 So you can build your own solid and automated building and testing system.